danburyio/danburyio-website/README.md

 ### Deploying the site

-The site is hosted on Heroku.
-Only a few people can deploy, please contact Kyle, Joel, or Chris.
+The site will be hosted on Heroku.
+Only a few people can deploy, please contact _TBD_.

 ## Contributors

-The following people generously donated their time to building the newhaven.io website.
+The following people generously donated their time to building the danbury.io website and its parent fork newhaven.io.
 You should generously donate yours too!

 * [Devin Weaver](https://github.com/sukima)
 * [Chris Fidao](https://github.com/fideloper)